 Event Sponsor

 Event Sponsors are people or businesses that sponsor events in exchange for advertising.
-It’s a very common practice to promote new businesses or the ones related to specific event niches (games, movies, courses, etc.).
+Furthermore, It’s a very common practice to promote new businesses or the ones related to specific event niches (games, movies, courses, etc.).

 Event Ticketing